MicrosoftDocs/architecture-center/docs/multitenant-identity/run-the-app.md

 To sign up:

 1. Click **Enroll your company in Tailspin**.
-2. Sign in as the admin user for your tenant.
+2. Sign in as the admin user for the Azure AD directory that represents the customer.
 3. Accept the consent prompt.

 The application registers the tenant, and then signs you out.
 The app signs you out because you need to set up the application roles in Azure AD, before using the application.